openshift/openshift-pep/openshift-pep-006.md

 The following directory structure is proposed:

     app-root/
-      deployments/
+      repo -> app-deployments/20130704_094015-fa93c9b/repo
+      dependencies -> app-deployments/20130704_094015-fa93c9b/dependencies
+    app-deployments/
       20130703_081533-9191a7e/
+        dependencies/
         repo/
+      20130704_094015-fa93c9b/
         dependencies/
-        20130704_094015-fa93c9b/
         repo/
-          dependencies/
-      repo -> deployments/20130704_094015-fa93c9b/repo

-The **app-root/deployments** directory contains 1 or more deployments in their entirety.
+The **app-deployments** directory contains 1 or more deployments in their entirety.
 A deployment directory name has the following format: [date]_[time]-[deployment id].
 The repo directory contains the contents of what will be app-root/repo and the dependencies directory contains the contents of app-root/dependencies.

 **app-root/repo** moves from being a standalone directory to a symlink that points at the active deployment in the deployments directory.